rickyelqasem/TZX_Tools/README.md

-I removed 1.1.7.3 < issue with nano's which I'll fix for 1.1.7.4

 NOW WITH SUPPORT FOR MAXDUINO ULTIMATE DEVICES

-Tool to help you use and update your MaxDuino, TZXduino, CASDuino, ArduiTape, ZXuiTape, CPCuiTape, BeebuiTape, MSXuiTape, MZuiTape and some features like UEF Extraction (coming soon)
+Windows Tool to help you use and update your MaxDuino, TZXduino, CASDuino, ArduiTape, ZXuiTape, CPCuiTape, BeebuiTape, MSXuiTape, MZuiTape and some features like UEF Extraction (coming soon)

 MaxDuino:
   If you want to have the splash screen(logo) loaded you have to upload that before uploading the firmware